Quantum Spacetime Phenomenology

 \subsection{Synchrotron radiation and the Crab Nebula}

-Another opportunity to set limits on test theories with Planck-scale modified dispersion relations is provided by the study of the implications of modified dispersion relations for synchrotron radiation.
-The starting point of these analyses~\cite{jaconature,tedsteck,stefaCrab} is the observation that in the conventional (Lorentz-invariant) description of synchrotron radiation one can estimate the characteristic energy $E_c$ of the radiation through a semi-heuristic derivation~\cite{jackson} leading to the formula
+Another opportunity to set limits on test theories with Planck-scale modified dispersion relations is provided by the study of the implications of modified dispersion relations for synchrotron radiation~\cite{jaconature,newjourn,tedsteck,stefaCrab,repEllisCrab,urruSYNCH,altschuSYNCH}.
+An important point for these analyses~\cite{jaconature,tedsteck,stefaCrab} is the observation that in the conventional (Lorentz-invariant) description of synchrotron radiation one can estimate the characteristic energy $E_c$ of the radiation through a semi-heuristic derivation~\cite{jackson} leading to the formula

 where $v_e$ is the speed of the electron, $v_\gamma$ is the speed of the photon, $\delta$ is the angle of outgoing radiation, and $R$ is the radius of curvature of the trajectory of the electron.